 Chassis no. 1002.
 An AC80/100 in good condition, and still in excellent working order.
 A few replaced capacitors here and there, otherwise all original.
 The choke has the code AW and the mains transformer BW, as is the case with amps further up this page, and no. 416 below.

-The serial number plate is probably a repro, but this is certainly a cathode biased amp, and very probably 416.
+The serial number plate is a repro, but is likely to preserve the original number.
+This is certainly a cathode biased amp.
 Chassis no. 1019, as reported by Jim Elyea.
 Click here for the Plexi Palace thread.
 Some of the vinyl has been refurbed (and the corner protectors, now with double pins) - but note the central fixing on the upper back panel of the amp, and the rectangular Cannon XLR sockets.
 A great inventive repair to the trolley (back view).
 Thanks to Paul for the pics.

 Chassis number variously reported as 1070 and 1073, but actually 1074, as one can see from the pictures.
 A nice cathode biased amp in excellent condition.
 The Woden transformers (with unpainted shrouds) have codes BW = February 1965; and the choke has AW = January 1965.
 Note that these are the same as serial no. 337 above.
 At some point in the amp's history, a fan was fitted to the box - a useful precaution in a warm climate.